leon4rd/test/README.md

-## A steak pun is a rare medium well done.
+## Whoever invented the knock-knock joke should get a no bell prize.